'Rust' set manager convicted in death of cinematographer | Law-Order

 'Rust' set manager convicted in death of cinematographer

-Dave Halls, first assistant director on "Rust," pleaded no contest to the misdemeanor charge of negligent use of a deadly weapon for his role in Hutchins' death.
+Dave Halls, first assistant director on "Rust," pleaded no contest as part of an agreement with prosecutors to the misdemeanor charge of negligent use of a deadly weapon for his role in Hutchins' death.
 Santa Fe District Court Judge Mary Marlowe Sommer presided over a virtual hearing in Halls' case Friday.

-A Santa Fe judge on Friday accepted a plea deal, could bringing the first conviction for the 2021 shooting death of cinematographer Halyna Hutchins during filming of the Western movie "Rust" in New Mexico.
-Dave Halls, first assistant director on "Rust," pleaded no contest to the misdemeanor charge of negligent use of a deadly weapon for his role in Hutchins' death.
+A Santa Fe judge on Friday accepted a plea deal, bringing the first conviction for the 2021 shooting death of cinematographer Halyna Hutchins during filming of the Western movie "Rust" in New Mexico.
+Dave Halls, first assistant director on "Rust," pleaded no contest as part of an agreement with prosecutors to the misdemeanor charge of negligent use of a deadly weapon for his role in Hutchins' death.

 Santa Fe District Court Judge Mary Marlowe Sommer presided over a virtual hearing in Halls' case Friday.
+She sentenced Halls, who was responsible for on-set safety, to a six-month suspended sentence with unsupervised probation, a $500 fine, 24 hours of community service and a firearms safety class.
 Hutchins was killed when actor Alec Baldwin fired a live round from a revolver while rehearsing.
 As first assistant director, prosecutors said Halls was responsible for set safety on "Rust."

+The conviction marked a step forward for state prosecutors plagued by legal setbacks since they filed charges in January.
+"Halls did not check every round in the gun to confirm it was a dummy round and not a live round," state prosecutor Kari Morrissey said during the plea hearing.

+Halls, an industry-veteran with over 80 credits including "The Matrix Reloaded" and "The Crow: Salvation," was the only member of the "Rust" cast and crew to enter a plea bargain.
+Prosecutors said he approached them and was cooperative.
+It remains unclear whether he will testify on behalf of the prosecution in a May preliminary hearing where Marlowe Sommer will decide whether there is probable cause to try Baldwin and armorer Hannah Gutierrez-Reed.

 Baldwin pleaded not guilty to a criminal charge of involuntary manslaughter.
-Armorer Hannah Gutierrez-Reed, who was responsible for firearms safety and training, will enter the same plea, according to her lawyer.
-They were the only others charged in the case.
-Halls told police he should have checked more carefully that the rounds Gutierrez-Reed loaded into the revolver Baldwin used were inert dummies.
+The actor said he relied on weapons experts - Gutierrez-Reed and Halls - to ensure the firearm was safe to use.
+Gutierrez-Reed, who was responsible for firearm safety and training, will also plead not guilty, according to her lawyer.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)